What exactly is ePHI? Who has to worry about it? Where can it be safely located?

 - Any other characteristic that could uniquely identify the individual

 As you can see, it is pretty easy to have ePHI!

-An email message sent to an individual that says “your appointment with Dr. Shaw will be at 4pm on Friday” will be ePHI because the appointment is “protected health information”, the email address itself makes it identifiable, and the fact that it is email makes it “electronic” (as opposed to a letter mailed the old fashioned way).
+An email message sent to an individual that says “your appointment with Dr. Shaw will be at 4pm on Friday” will be ePHI because the appointment with Dr. Shaw is “protected health information,” and the email address itself makes it identifiable.
+The fact that it is email makes it “electronic” (as opposed to a letter mailed the old-fashioned way).

-The definition of ePHI does seem very straight forward, but when you start examining particular cases, confusion usually arises.
+The definition of ePHI seems very straightforward, but confusion arises when you start examining particular cases.
 Here are some examples:

 The definition of ePHI states that all email addresses, no matter what, are identifiable.
 Beyond that, at least people at AOL (in this case) will be able to match back the address to the actual person and thus identify the individual.

 If it’s possible for anyone to identify the individual somehow, though some database or technique or association (even if you could never do it yourself … someone could), then the information is identifiable.